Shazaiib47/mortal-kombat-ms2/README.md

 - The project was viewed on multiple devices, iPhone XS/X/6, Desktop, Laptop, iPad and Huawei P30 Lite.

 - Continuous testing of the flip effect to ensure this operated as it was supposed to.
+    - I had trouble scripting the flip element for the cards as when clicked to flip, no front-facing image would show.
+After finding relative solutions, the issue was due to grammatical errors which I had discovered later.
+    Both the front-face and back-face were stacked onto each other and i had to apply the backface-visibility to visible in order for  the back face to show once flipped.

+    - The Flip scripting was an element that had taken me quite some time to get my head around.

 - Family members were asked to test the game for me on their phones and their stories can be found below;